rue-a/provo/README.rst

 -  The classes ``Provence_Ontology_Graph``, ``Entity``, ``Activity``,
    and ``Agent`` can be printed to terminal in a user-friendly, readable way with the default ``print()`` command.
--  for some quick testing, objects of the classes ``Entity``, ``Activity``, and ``Agent`` can be instantiated with auto-generated Ids (although it’s not recommended using this for production).
+-  For some quick testing, objects of the classes ``Entity``, ``Activity``, and ``Agent`` can be instantiated with auto-generated Ids (although it's not recommended using this for production).

 Interface to RDF via the `rdflib <https://rdflib.readthedocs.io/en/stable/>`__ package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  The graph’s contents can be converted to an ``rdflib.Graph`` object.
+-  The graph's contents can be converted to an ``rdflib.Graph`` object.
 -  The graph can be exported in various RDF serializations.

 Manual